-The accompanying consolidated financial statements include the accounts of Bimini Capital, Orchid, Bimini Advisors and MortCo, as well as the whollyowned subsidiaries of MortCo.
+The accompanying consolidated financial statements include the accounts of Bimini Capital, Bimini Advisors and MortCo, as well as the wholly-owned subsidiaries of MortCo.
+The accounts of Orchid are included in the consolidated balance sheet as of December 31, 2013 and the consolidated statements of operations, equity and cash flows until December 31, 2014.
 All inter-company accounts and transactions have been eliminated from the consolidated financial statements.

-ASC Topic 810, Consolidation ("ASC 810"), requires the consolidation of a VIE by an enterprise if it is deemed the primary beneficiary of the VIE.
+Accounting Standards Codification Topic 810, Consolidation ("ASC 810"), requires the consolidation of a VIE by an enterprise if it is deemed the primary beneficiary of the VIE.
 Further, ASC 810 requires a qualitative assessment to determine the primary beneficiary of a VIE and ongoing assessments of whether an enterprise is the primary beneficiary of a VIE as well as additional disclosures for entities that have variable interests in VIEs.

-At the time of Orchid's IPO and as of December 31, 2013, management has concluded Orchid is a VIE because Orchid's equity holders lack the ability through voting rights to make decisions about its activities that have a significant effect on the success of Orchid.
-Management has also concluded that Bimini Capital is the primary beneficiary of Orchid because, under the management agreement between Bimini Advisors and Orchid, Bimini Capital has the power to direct the activities of Orchid that most significantly impact its economic performance.
-As a result, subsequent to Orchid's IPO and through December 31, 2013, the Company has continued to consolidate Orchid in its Consolidated Financial Statements.
-While the results of operations of Orchid are included in the Company's Consolidated Financial Statements, net loss attributable to Bimini Capital stockholders does not include the portion attributable to noncontrolling interests.
-Additionally, noncontrolling interests in Orchid are recorded in our 2013 Consolidated Balance Sheet and our 2013 Consolidated Statement of Equity within the equity section but separate from the stockholders' equity.
+From the effective date of Orchid's IPO and until December 31, 2014, management concluded Orchid was a VIE because Orchid's equity holders lack the ability through voting rights to make decisions about its activities that have a significant effect on the success of Orchid.
+Management had also concluded that Bimini Capital was the primary beneficiary of Orchid because, under the management agreement between Bimini Advisors and Orchid, Bimini Capital had the power to direct the activities of Orchid that most significantly impact its economic performance.
+As a result, subsequent to Orchid's IPO and until December 31, 2014, the Company consolidated Orchid in its financial statements.
+While the results of operations of Orchid are included in the Company's consolidated financial statements, net income or loss attributable to Bimini Capital stockholders does not include the portion of net income or loss attributable to noncontrolling interests.
+Additionally, noncontrolling interests in Orchid are recorded in our 2013 consolidated balance sheet and our consolidated statement of equity within the equity section but separate from the stockholders' equity.